Visal-2406/Mind-Matter-App/README.md

-# MindWell
+# MindMatter

-MindWell is a mental wellness web application that helps users improve their mental health through meditation, mindfulness exercises, emotional support, and self-assessment tools.
+MindMatter is a mental wellness web application that helps users improve their mental health through meditation, mindfulness exercises, emotional support, and self-assessment tools.
 The platform provides personalized features for users to track and manage their mental health journey.

 ## Features